21 Genius Apartment Decor Ideas and Hacks for Renters

 Furniture Slipcovers

-Temporary Cabinet and Drawer Upgrades
+Cabinet and Drawer Upgrades

-Door Transformations Without Permanent Changes
+Door Transformations

 Command hooks are your best friend for this stuff.
 You can hang wreaths on your door or even put up those hanging organizers without putting holes in anything.
-Your landlord will never know the difference, and you’ll have doors that actually look decent instead of boring.
+Your landlord stays happy, and your doors finally don’t look so plain.

 Under-Bed Storage Maximization Techniques

-Bathroom Upgrades Without Renovation
+Bathroom Upgrades

-Rental-Friendly Kitchen Organization Systems
+Kitchen Organization

-Tension rods under the sink are amazing – you can hang all your cleaning supplies there and it’s like having a whole new cabinet.
-Also, those Command hooks are perfect for the inside of cabinet doors.
+Tension rods under the sink are amazing.
+You can hang all your cleaning supplies there and it’s like having a whole new cabinet.
+Also, those command hooks are perfect for the inside of cabinet doors.
 I stick them everywhere and hang pot lids on them because those things never have a good place to go.

 The best thing I ever bought was a rolling cart though.
 You can use it as extra counter space when your cooking, then just roll it out of the way when your done.
 It’s seriously a game changer for small kitchens.